New Hampshire Divorce Laws

 New Hampshire Divorce Laws regarding Child Custody

-• Whether a parent was put in prison and if yes the duration and reason of this action and any unique issues which have arisen due to this incident
+• Whether a parent was put in prison, and if yes, then the duration and reason for this action and any unique issues which have arisen due to this incident.

-• The temperament and capacity of each parent to promote a positive relation and continued and frequent telephonic, written and physical contact with the other parent, unless such a contact effects harm to the parent or the child
+• The temperament and the parents capacity to promote a positive relation with continued and frequent telephonic, written and physical contact with the other parent, unless such a contact harms the parent or the child.

 New Hampshire Divorce Laws regarding Property Distribution

-• The requirement of the custodial parent to own or occupy the marital residence and to own or use the household effects
+• The requirement of the custodial parent to take up the marital residence.

 • Liabilities